S. 233: Restoring Confidence in the World Anti-Doping Agency Act of 2025

 Why it matters

-The bill gives the U.S. 90 days to decide whether the World Anti-Doping Agency meets reform standards — and lets officials withhold up to 100% of American dues if it does not.
-That would turn WADA funding into direct leverage over governance, conflict rules, and athlete representation.
+S. 233 gives U.S. officials 90 days to judge whether the World Anti-Doping Agency has cleaned up how it's run, and the power to withhold up to 100% of America's dues if it hasn't.
+It's a bipartisan move to turn U.S. funding into leverage over WADA's governance, conflict-of-interest rules, and whether American athletes get a real vote.

-The bill says that within 90 days of becoming law, ONDCP must decide whether WADA has an independent governance model, has fully implemented governance reforms, and gives independent athletes from the U.S. and other democratic countries real decision-making roles.
+The core of the bill is a deadline.
+Within 90 days of becoming law, ONDCP has to decide whether WADA clears three bars: a credible, independent governance model with fair U.S. representation, fully implemented governance reforms including real conflict-of-interest rules, and decision-making roles for independent athletes from the U.S. and other democratic countries.

 S. 233 Bill Summary